EsterGomess/getsmart/README.md

 ### Production Mode

 The project uses a multi-stage image (`builder` ➔ `runtime`) to keep the final image light.
-The `entrypoint.sh` waits for the database, runs migrations, and starts the application.
+In production, Compose starts the `migration` service after the database healthcheck passes.
+The application starts after that service finishes successfully.

 To bring the stack up in production: